biobakery/biobakery/test_suite/readme.md

 12. [BreadCrumbs](http://huttenhower.sph.harvard.edu/breadcrumbs)
 13. [HAllA](http://huttenhower.sph.harvard.edu/halla)

-There are options to view, run, and test each demo.
-Also demos for one or all tools can be selected.
+There are options to view, run, and test each tool.
+Also one or all tools can be selected.

-* To view the humann2 demo:
+* To view the humann2 tests:
     * ``$ biobakery_demos --mode view --tool humann2``
-* To run the kneaddata demo:
+* To run the kneaddata tests:
     * ``$ biobakery_demos --mode run --tool kneaddata``
-* To run the kneaddata demo and save output (by default output is not saved):
-    * ``$ biobakery_demos --mode run --tool kneaddata --output kneaddata_output``
-* To test all tools:
-    * ``$ biobakery_demos --mode test --tool all``

-To run demos with threads, add the option "--threads <1>".
+To run tests with threads, add the option "--threads <1>".